kunhwiko/concepts/cloud/aws/D-EC2.md

    balancer, NLBs support routing to various target groups based on ports and protocols, but do not support routing based on URLs and custom rerouting logic.
 It also does not support authentication at the load balancer layer.
 b) Like ALBs, NLBs support routing to target groups, come with security groups, and are assigned a hostname.
-c) NLBs have a single static IP per availability zone and supports assigning Elastic IPs.
+c) NLBs have a single static IP per availability zone and can be assigned Elastic IPs.
 ```

 ##### Gateway Load Balancer (GWLB)